kaniaganda/Flixster/README.md

 ### Notes

 One of the challenges I encountered was how to hide my API keys without continually deleting it.
 I created a secrets.xml file which I added to my .gitignore.
 However, the secrets.xml file is still being pushed.
-I will need to figure out a way to fix this issue.
+I am currently working on hiding it through another method, but I am having trouble calling the hidden string in other parts of the repository.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing